danilomo/FinancesPy/README.md

 * How much did I spend eating outside with my girlfriend: ```food and (not groceries) and gilrfriend```.
 In this example you combine having multiple labels with hierarchical labeling.

 Looks overkill, I know, but I found this concept useful for my own financial tracking.
-It's nice being able to query my visualize my spending in multiple ways.
+It's nice being able to visualize my spending in multiple ways.
 You also don't need to abuse this system if you don't need/want to.

 Categories are best represented in the same way identifiers are represented in a programming language: no spaces in between.